Azure/aaz/Commands/storage-mover/job-definition/_update.md

 # [Command] _storage-mover job-definition update_

-Updates a Job Definition resource, which contains configuration for a single unit of managed data transfer.
+Update a Job Definition resource, which contains configuration for a single unit of managed data transfer.

 ## Versions